Njihia413/argus-ai-secure-poc/frontend/memory-bank/techContext.md

         - `hid`: For detecting HID FIDO security key devices.

 ### Data Management & Display
-- Zustand for state management
+- Zustand for state management, with `persist` middleware for session storage.
 - TanStack React Table for data grids
 - Recharts for data visualization
 - Date-fns for date manipulation